Olical/tm-challenge/README.md

 ## To do

  * Manifest view
- * Item editor
- * Add item button
  * Find a way to test components that isn't dumb
  * Can only save if all fields are filled

-I think I can send a "begin edit" action that changes the main state.
-This state change will cause an editor to be rendered in place of things that are being edited.
-When done it performs an update and knocks it out of edit mode.
-The "add new" buttons can just create a new item and drop it into edit mode.